 With over two decades of experience as English teacher at the Tibetan Homes School in Mussoorie, Mrs. Tsering Choedron brings with her a fount of knowledge and expertise.
 Under her able guidance, Sakya Academy has come leaps and bounds since its opening in April 2016.

 The school is impeccably organised and discipline is flawless.
 Learning takes place in a spirit of joy and harmony.
-Within the space of a few months, the children have learnt three new languages and have made extraordinary progress in their class subjects.
+Within the short time since the school opened its doors, the children have learnt three new languages and have made extraordinary progress in their class subjects.

 Under Mrs. Tsering Choedron's dynamic leadership, there is every promise that the school will continue to move forward as a vibrant centre of learning and that it will find its place as a source of inspiration for modern educational institutions.